bionlplab/PMC-CXR/README.md

 python classifier_second.py

 ##Produce a CSV file for Radtex, which will be used to verify CXR pathology

 python create_csv.py

 ##CXR pathology verification

-Please follow the Process.doc to generate result for CXR pathology verification
+Please follow the Process.doc to generate result for CXR pathology verification.

+We will maintain and update the RadText software (https://github.com/bionlplab/radtext).

 ## Get the PMC data